shahzada-shah/combatwings/README.md

 - **API Calls:** Axios to interact with custom Backend API

 ## Special Note
 Built using the PERN stack and hosted on AWS, Combat Wings Archive ensures a scalable and reliable infrastructure.
-By leveraging cloud services, it offers seamless and secure user experiences with efficient load times.
+By leveraging cloud services, it offers seamless and secure user experiences.

 ![Main Page](https://github.com/shahzada-shah/combatwings/blob/main/assets/hero.png)